What Drives My Modern Work

 These parts, these blocks of color, speak deeply and eloquently in connection with the unspoken whisperings of my spirit and psyche.
 I speak my fears, and the color speaks hope and beauty.
 I speak my celebrations and the color declares rhapsodic bliss.

 My palette is a collection of hues borrowed from my former period of Impressionist landscape work, a preference I have for the way it translates the colors of nature.

+My process is meticulous.
 Each color block is masked with tape, and then applied with a freshly mixed oil paint unique in its hue.
-This process can repeat itself numerous times until a harmonious balance is found that is representative of the feeling and emotion I am channeling through my art.
+This process repeats itself numerous times until a harmonious balance is found that is representative of the feeling and emotion I am channeling through my art.